markround/tiller/README.md

 If you also want to make sure a process is launched only if at least one file has been updated, you can pass the `--md5sum-noexec` command line option, or set `md5sum_noexec: true` in your `common.yaml`.

+# Dynamic configuration file
+If you set the value `dynamic_config: true` in your `common.yaml`, you can use ERb syntax in your configuration values.
+For example, if you want to dynamically specify the location of a file from an environment variable, you could enable the `environment` plugin and do something like this:

+`target: <%= env_target %>`

+And then pass the `target` environment variable at run-time.
+You can also call [helper modules](docs/developers.md#helper-modules) to populate values as well.

 # API
 There is a HTTP API provided for debugging purposes.
 This may be useful if you want a way of extracting and examining the configuration from a running container.
 Note that this is a *very* simple implementation, and should never be exposed to the internet or untrusted networks.
 Consider it as a tool to help debug configuration issues, and nothing more.
 Also see the "Gotchas" section if you experience any `Encoding::UndefinedConversionError` exceptions.